JohnNay/datafsm/cran-comments.md

 ## Additional comments

-* The vignette FRD_vignette.Rmd takes a very long time to build.
-* This submission is an update to version 0.2.4
+* This submission updates the package to version 0.2.4

-  I fixed errors in the package tests that were caught by the new `CHECK_MATRIX_DATA` tests in the new r-devel under Debian.
+  I fixed errors in the package tests that were caught by the new `CHECK_MATRIX_DATA` tests in r-devel under Debian.

   I changed the calls to `person()` in the `Authors@R` section of `DESCRIPTION` because the parameter `middle` is now deprecated.